The Misfortunes of Keira Bell (continued)

 Gender dysphoria is…a sense of unease that a person may have because of a mismatch between their biological sex and their gender identity [which] may be so intense it can lead to depression and anxiety and have a harmful impact on daily life.

-What is gender identity then?
-The NHS informs us that it’s the situation in which some people ‘feel their gender identity is different from their biological sex.’
+What’s gender identity then?
+The NHS informs us that it ‘refers to our sense of who we are and how we see and describe ourselves.’
+The problem, apparently, is that ‘some people feel their gender identity is different from their biological sex.’

 Thus, it’s a sense of unease and a feeling of unhappiness about one’s body, even to the extent of wishing to change it to that of the opposite sex.
 We are reassured, however, that ‘gender dysphoria is not a mental illness.’
-This being the case, it seems to me it would be better for people so affected to be offered help to come to terms with their reality.
-This is because there is a major difference between wishing one could be of the opposite sex and fantasising about it, and actually taking steps to try to achieve such a new identity.
+If this is the case, it seems to me it would be better for people so affected to be offered help to come to terms with their reality.
+This is because there’s a major difference between wishing one could be of the opposite sex and fantasising about it, and actually taking steps to try to achieve such a new identity.

 Referral to GIDS